8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 On the other hand, you have a hardworking six-legged lady who goes out selflessly for the greater good of the hive.
 She needs our help now more than ever.

-With your heart set on rewarding hummers for the show up outside the kitchen window, you want to keep the spoils for your feathered friends.
+With your heart set on rewarding hummingbirds for the show up outside the kitchen window, you want to keep the spoils for your feathered friends.
 Yet, you have needy and uninvited honey bees or wasps that show up every day.

 What’s a hummer lover to do?